 June 5, 1983: The day Yannick Noah restored French glory in Paris

-What happened exactly on that day
+What happened exactly on that day?

 The story took place in Roland-Garros, Paris.
-The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Open since 1928.
+The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Grand Slam since 1928.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.

 Noah had said himself that he was on a mission.
 He had put himself through a very rigorous preparation with only one goal: conquer the Holy Grail of French tennis players, the Musketeer’s trophy.
 So far his efforts had paid off.
-After he defeated world No 3 Ivan Lendl in the quarter finals, the dream started to take shape and, in the semi-final, he destroyed fellow French player Christophe Roger-Vasselin, 6-3 6-0 6-0.
+After he defeated world No 3 Ivan Lendl in the quarter finals, the dream started to take shape and, in the semi-final, he destroyed fellow French player Christophe Roger-Vasselin, 6-3, 6-0, 6-0.
 But Noah still had the defending champion Wilander standing between him and his dream.
 Was he going to be able to handle the pressure of carrying the hope of an entire nation and defeat such a worthy adversary?

 Noah responded to that question in just 36 minutes, by taking a lopsided first set, 6-2.
 It was already apparent that the circumstances were not going to prevent him from playing his attacking game in this final.
 The Frenchman had dreamt of the final the night before and had seen himself losing.
-He hated that feeling so much that Wilander’s few passing shots were not going to stop him, and soon he even led 5-3 in the second set.
+He hated that feeling so much that Wilander’s passing shots were not going to stop him, and soon he even led 5-3 in the second set.
 It might have been a cakewalk, but the Swede was not the kind of player to back down from a challenge.
-He put to work his amazing defensive skills and clawed his way back to even the score at five apiece.
+He put his amazing defensive skills to work and clawed his way back to even the score at five apiece.
 Noah kept his nerves under control and sealed the second set 7-5, to the delight of the crowd.

 What happened next?

-Noah would soon become a successful Davis Cup captain, leading his team to claim three titles, in 1991, 1996 and 2017.
-The 1991 title would remain one of his major achievements, because the French team shocked an American dream team featuring legends and rivals, Pete Sampras and Andre Agassi.
+Noah would soon become a successful Davis Cup captain, leading his team to three titles, in 1991, 1996 and 2017.
+The 1991 title would remain one of his major achievements, because the French team shocked an American dream team featuring legends including Pete Sampras and Andre Agassi.
 Noah would also become the captain of the French Fed Cup team which won the competition in 1997.
 Last but not least, the talented Frenchman would also start a successful career as a singer and sell several million records.

-Mats Wilander would become known as the second greatest player of the 1980’s, behind Ivan Lendl.
-His peak year would undoubtedly be 1988, when he would reach world No 1 after claiming three out of the four Grand Slam titles.
-That season he would end up edging another Frenchman, Henri Leconte, in the Roland-Garros final.
+Wilander would become known as the second greatest player of the 1980’s, behind Ivan Lendl.
+His peak year would undoubtedly be 1988, when he would reach the world No 1 ranking after claiming three out of the four Grand Slam titles.
+That season he would end up edging Leconte, in the Roland-Garros final.
 In total, Wilander would win Roland-Garros three times and claim seven Grand Slam titles, the only one missing from his list of achievements being Wimbledon, where he would never go past the quarter-finals.
 After his career, Wilander would stay involved in tennis as an analyst for TV channels and papers such as L’Equipe.